ty-cooper/idor-vuln-app/README.md

 2. Open the directory and run the venv
 3. run "pip install -r requirements.txt" in venv activated terminal
-4. Swap the .envexample file for the provided .env file
+4. Swap the .envexample file for the provided .env file The env file contains the username/password/db name for connecting to a hosted cluster

 Good to go!